-Throughout this paper, all manifolds and maps are differentiable of class C^{∞} .
+Throughout this book, all manifolds and maps are differentiable of class C^{∞} .
 The symbol " \cong " denotes a diffeomorphism between manifolds or an appropriate isomorphism between algebraic objects.
-For a space X, the symbol " id_X " denotes the identity map of X.
+For a space X, the symbol " id_X " denotes the identity map of X. For other symbols used in this book, refer to the list starting at p.
+135.